jensandresen/clee/README.md

 ## The future
 This is a list of ideas that could be a nice addition to the framework.
 They may or may not be implemented, only time will tell.

-* help command (executed when no command argument is specified)
 * custom format string on all arguments (specified with the value attribute)
 * custom parser (specified with the value attribute)
 * custom validation (specified with the value attribute)